quattrobaje3na-png/SC-Contested-Zone-Group-Inventory-Organizer/README.md

-SC Contested Zone Squad Sync: Timer & Inventory
-[ Real-Time Tactical Synchronization for Star Citizen Teams ] A high-performance, web-based tactical overlay designed to synchronize Contested Zone timers and Shared Squad Inventory across multiple clients in real-time.
-Built for specialized squad operations in the Stanton and Pyro systems.
+SC Contested Zone Squad Sync: Timer & Inventory Real-Time Tactical Synchronization for Star Citizen Squads This is a high-performance, web-based tactical web app designed to synchronize Contested Zone timers and Shared Squad Inventory across multiple clients in real-time so everyone stays up to date.

 ## OVERVIEW
-In high-stakes Contested Zones, information parity is the difference between a successful extract and a total loss.
-This tool eliminates the "desync" of manual callouts by providing a unified, web-based dashboard that every member of the squad can access simultaneously.
+In high-stakes Contested Zones, staying on the same page is the difference between a successful extract, preventing waste of time, and a total loss especially if you are operating in seperate groups.
+This tool eliminates the need for constant manual callouts by providing a unified, web-based dashboard that every member of the squad can access simultaneously and quickly provide updates to the rest of the team using.
 By utilizing a Public Google Sheets API as a lightweight back-end, this tool allows for zero-cost, real-time data persistence without requiring complex database infrastructure or server-side hosting.

 ## KEY_FEATURES
-UNIFIED_ZONE_TIMERS: Synchronize Hangar and Vault cycle countdowns.
-When one operator calibrates the timer, the update reflects across all connected squad members instantly.
+Synchronize Hangar,Vault, card, and board cycle countdowns between players via grainular reports.
+When one operator reports grabbing a item, or updates the timer, the information populates across all connected squad members web pages.

-ISOLATED_SQUAD_INVENTORY: Track exactly which operator is carrying which key or board.
-Items are grouped by in-game location (Checkmate, Orbituary, Ruin Station) with specific Player Attribution Tags.
+Track exactly which operator is carrying or has stored which key or board.
+Items are grouped by in-game location (Checkmate, Orbituary, Ruin Station) with specific Player Attribution Tag.

-CLOUDSYNC_DATA: Uses Google Sheets as a "Live Database."
+Uses Google Sheets as a "Live Database."
 Enter your unique Squad Code to link your session to your team’s private data stream.

-LOW_LATENCY_HEARTBEAT: Optimized 5-second polling ensures your squad is never more than a few heartbeats away from the latest tactical data.

 ## TECHNICAL_ARCHITECTURE
 The tool operates on a decentralized frontend model:

-Frontend: Pure HTML5/JavaScript (No heavy frameworks for maximum compatibility).
+Pure HTML5/JavaScript (No heavy frameworks for maximum compatibility).

-Backend: Google Apps Script (GAS) acting as a REST API.

-Storage: Google Sheets for persistent state management.
+Google Sheets for persistent state management.

-Communication: AJAX/JSONP for cross-origin data fetching.
+AJAX/JSONP for cross-origin data fetching.

 ## SETUP_INSTRUCTIONS
-SQUAD_CODE: Launch the tool and enter a unique alphanumeric code in the SQUAD_CODE field.
+1: Launch the tool and enter a a selected unique alphanumeric code in the SQUAD_CODE field.
 Ensure your entire team uses the exact same code.

-OP_NAME: Enter your handle in the OP_NAME field.
-This ensures when you move an item, the inventory correctly displays [ YOUR_NAME ] next to the asset.
+2: Enter your handle in the OP_NAME field.
+This ensures when you move an item, the inventory correctly displays your name next to the asset.

-CALIBRATE: Use the CALIBRATE button on the Primary Hangar timer when the in-game event triggers.
-All squad members will see the countdown begin immediately.
+Use the CALIBRATE or ADJ button on the timers when you aquire a item, find a used card/board printer.
+All squad members will see the countdown adjust immediately.

 ## LEGAL_DISCLAIMER
 Star Citizen®, Roberts Space Industries®, and Cloud Imperium Games® are registered trademarks of Cloud Imperium Rights LLC.
 All rights reserved.